asap-tt/bowling/README.md

 3. We can discuss the rules in more detail as we go

 Need help?
 That's perfectly fine!
 Let's solve this together.

-## Technical Setup

-You might want to install the recommended VSCode extensions for a better development experience:
-- ESLint
-- Prettier
-- Code Spell Checker